 Through proactive engagement and creating customer feedback loops, Alchemer Mobile (formerly Apptentive) has helped our customers boost engagement to 23%, reaching over 20 times more consumers than the conventional rate.
 In turn, our customers are able to be more dollar efficient, can better prioritize product planning, and can expand their loyal segment of customers through listening and responding.

 Ultimately, the main takeaway is to be proactive rather than reactive when it comes to customer feedback.
 There are ways to tap into the 99% of customers you aren’t currently hearing from, rather than waiting for feedback from the 1% of at-risk and VIP customers who come to you.

 If you’re not proactively asking for feedback, you’re leaving an opportunity on the table to keep your finger on the pulse of your app customers, improve customer happiness, and boost your bottom line.
 There is endless untapped potential in prioritizing customer feedback from your silent majority, but you must be strategic in your approach to collect it.

-Of course, Apptentive would love to help you bridge the gap in your feedback, but we want to understand your needs to see where we can be of service, even if it means pointing you in a different direction.
+Of course, Alchemer Mobile (formerly Apptentive) would love to help you bridge the gap in your feedback, but we want to understand your needs to see where we can be of service, even if it means pointing you in a different direction.
 Get in touch to let us help, or leave your thoughts in the comments below for us to get a conversation going.

 Happy customer feedback gathering!